tscott-au/node-red-node-cf-cloudant/README.md

 For **update** and **delete**, you must pass the `_id` and the `_rev`as part of the input `msg` object.

+For **insert** and **update**, you can specify that an output message is generated - either always (all) or for success or error.
+In the event of an error the message output will be the original message with a dbError field showing the error.
+For successful inserts or updates, the message output will be the original message with the _id and _rev fields updated in either the message body or in the payload.

 To **search** for a document you have two options: get a document directly by its `_id` or use an existing [search index](https://cloudant.com/for-developers/search/) from the database.
 For both cases, the query should be passed in the